 1940s vintage clothing – Trousers

-Trousers were a practical solution in 1940s vintage clothing for those who had to dig fields or work in a factory during the war, but Katharine Hepburn had long since made the look her own and showed women they could be chic in trousers and proud of it.
+Trousers were a practical solution in 1940s fashion for those who had to dig fields or work in a factory during the war, but Katharine Hepburn had long since made the look her own and showed women they could be chic in trousers and proud of it.

 Hepburn’s trousers were especially made for her by a tailor, and were her favourite off duty look.
 ‘Anytime I hear a man say he prefers a woman in a skirt, I say, “Try one.
 Try a skirt.”’ she said.
 She wore trousers on set for many films, working closely with costume designers to get the right look for her characters, but when the character required a dress, she looked equally stunning.
 Hepburn had a tiny 24 inch waist, which designers loved to accentuate.